Hybrid Mode State Expiry

 7. License

-All the content are licensed under CC0
+The content is licensed under CC0